For 16 August 2018, Thursday of week 19 in Ordinary Time, based on Ezekiel 12:1-12, Matthew 18:21–19:1

 About Vivian Boland OP

-Vivian Boland, a friar of the Irish Province, is assigned to San Clemente, Rome, and teaches at the Angelicum.
+Vivian Boland, a friar of the Irish Province, is assigned to the community of San Clemente in Rome.